Blitzen Trapper: Wild and Reckless stage production

 In mid-August 2016, Blitzen Trapper began recording what they called "Record #9."
 Three tweets on their Twitter account captured the band in the studio: one video of Koch laying down a drum track, plus two photographs: one of Earley at a Hammond B3 Organ and another of Earley and Marquis at keyboards.

 In late 2016, the website for Portland Center Stage at The Armory announced a new theatrical experience featuring Blitzen Trapper.
 According to the site:

 Portland folk rockers Blitzen Trapper refuse to be pinned down and boxed in.
 The acclaimed band has mixed genre after genre into their musical arsenal over the fifteen years of playing together.
 Now they're unleashing their sound — and knack for lyrical storytelling — on the PCS stage.
 They've mined their Oregonian roots to create a show that asks: What's the sound of a life falling through the cracks?
 Fusing the energy of a rock concert with the imaginative possibility of the theater, Blitzen Trapper and PCS join forces in this new project, tracing the unforgettable stories of ordinary Americans caught in an extraordinary struggle to not get left behind.

-Billed as a "new musical event," Wild and Reckless was co-directed by Rose Riordan and Liam Kaas-Lentz; performances ran from March 16, 2017 to April 30, 2017.
-The band released a limited-edition companion album containing ten tracks - "Black River Killer" (from Furr), "Below the Hurricane" (from Destroyer of the Void), and "Astronaut" (from American Goldwing), along with seven tracks recorded exclusively for Wild and Reckless.
-The release was limited to only 500 vinyl pressings and 500 CDs, sold only at performances of the show.
+Billed as a "new musical event," Wild and Reckless was co-directed by Rose Riordan and Liam Kaas-Lentz; performances ran from March 16, 2017, to April 30, 2017.
+The band released a limited-edition companion album containing ten tracks: "Black River Killer" (from Furr), "Below the Hurricane" (from Destroyer of the Void), and "Astronaut" (from American Goldwing), along with seven tracks recorded exclusively for Wild and Reckless.
+The release was limited to 500 vinyl pressings and 500 CDs, sold only at performances of the show.
 In anticipation of the show, Entertainment Weekly previewed one of the new tracks, "Love Live On," via SoundCloud.

+Wild and Reckless: Soundtrack from the Portland Center Stage Production marked a return to the band's own label, LidKerCow Ltd. Their reason for going off-label, Earley explained, was, "If you do it yourself, you can account for every penny."
+He also felt that the only value in being signed had been for networking.
+Blitzen Trapper was now able to build their own network, though doing that could be complicated.